joelwright-atio/Makeathlon/UXUI/UXUI.md

 Here is a link to ThingWorx Commiunity guide and tutorial to building a mashup in ThingWorx: https://community.ptc.com/t5/IoT-Tips/Create-Your-Application-UI-Guide-Part-1/ta-p/809008

+## Prototyping & Figma

+Figma is a great way to prototype interface ideas.
+If you have not used figma before, search for tutorials on youtube to see it used and to follow along with tutorials.

-To access the Atio ThingWorx Server, you need to use the Sophos Client VPN.
+When you are ready to access the Atio ThingWorx Server, you need to use the Sophos Client VPN.

 ## Connect to VPN